Sphinx Senior Society: Membership

+The Sphinx Senior Society is self-perpetuating and consists of a maximum of thirty members who are selected or tapped annually; each member selects their replacement.

-The undergraduate society consists of 30 members, with 23 being inducted each spring and an additional 7 being inducted each fall.
-Members, officially called "Sphinges," represent student leaders that have served the university community in some form or manner and are selected based on their character, involvement, leadership, and vision.
+The undergraduate society consists of 30 members, with 23 being inducted each spring and 7 being inducted each fall.
+Members, officially called "Sphinges," represent student leaders who have served the university community in some form or manner and are selected based on their character, involvement, leadership, and vision.
 This membership perpetuates through a "tapping" process every spring, during which current members personally nominate deserving juniors to attend a smoker.
 This informal smoker provides an opportunity for the taps to pick up an application as well as for the current members to meet and screen nominees before starting the selection process.
 This process is repeated each fall to tap, select, and induct an additional 7 seniors as members of the given class.

-Board of Governors
+Governance

 The Sphinx Senior Society Board of Governors guides, plans and coordinates all activities of the Society, especially expanding alumni outreach and supporting the undergraduate membership.
 The 17-member Board consists of a President, Vice-President, Treasurer, Secretary, President-Emeritus, and Chief, Pharisee, or Scribe Emeritus from the most recent graduating Sphinx class, as well as eight alumni Members-at-Large elected by the entire Sphinx alumni membership.
 These alumni members cover as wide a range of Penn alumni classes as possible.
 The three officers from the current class of the undergraduate membership also serve on the Board in an ex officio capacity.